 Computer Systems Analyst

-Overview: Systems analysts are tasked with understanding an organization's entire computer systems, identifying opportunities to upgrade these systems for increased efficiency, and manage the design and implementation of these improvements.
+Overview: Systems analysts are tasked with understanding an organization's entire computer systems, identifying opportunities to upgrade these systems for increased efficiency, and managing the design and implementation of these improvements.
 With the power and importance of computer systems constantly rising - along with technology budgets - systems analysts are and will continue to be a vital part of the IT workforce.

 Average Salary: $94,000